maryambkhan/plugin-away/README.md

 * how to set it up?
 Read the instructions,for cdn setup.
 * Did not understood, then found this youtub video [DasignCourse](https://www.youtube.com/watch?v=IeZSN6lWsWM)
-* was not using proper link
+* was not using proper link in html

 ## Demo